-Installing Parser on Apache web-server, CGI script
+Installing Parser on web-server as CGI

 To install Parser, one should make changes to server's main configuration file.
 If you are not authorized to make such changes, you should be able to use .htaccess files.